metaGmetapop/metapop/README.md

 readlibrary3  | 73000000

 Program options:<br/>
-`-preprocess_only` : Flag indicating to filter reads for %ID, length, and depth of coverage and stop.<br/>
+`--preprocess_only` : Flag indicating to filter reads for %ID, length, and depth of coverage and stop.<br/>
-`-micro_only` : Flag indicating to perform only macrodiversity calculations.
+`--micro_only` : Flag indicating to perform only macrodiversity calculations.
 Assumes preprocess has been done.<br/>
-`-macro_only` : Flag indicating to perform only microdiversity calculations.
+`--macro_only` : Flag indicating to perform only microdiversity calculations.
 Assumes preprocess has been done.<br/>
-`-viz_only` : Flag indicating to only produce visualizations.
+`--viz_only` : Flag indicating to only produce visualizations.
 Assumes preprocess has been done.<br/>
-`-no_micro` Flag : indicating to skip microdiversity and only perform preprocess and macrodiversity<br/>
+`--no_micro` Flag : indicating to skip microdiversity and only perform preprocess and macrodiversity<br/>
-`-no_macro` Flag : indicating to skip macrodiversity and only perform preprocess and microdiversity<br/>
+`--no_macro` Flag : indicating to skip macrodiversity and only perform preprocess and microdiversity<br/>
-`-no_viz` Flag : indicating to not attempt to visualize results.<br/>
+`--no_viz` Flag : indicating to not attempt to visualize results.<br/>
-`-threads` INT : Number of threads to parallelize processes for.
+`--threads` INT : Number of threads to parallelize processes for.
 Default 4.<br/>

 Preprocessing Arguments:<br/>
-`-sam` : absolute path to samtools - optional if samtools is in PATH<br/>
-`-bcf` : absolute path to bcftools - optional if samtools is in PATH<br/>
-`-prodigal` : absolute path to prodigal gene prediction tool - optional if prodigal is in PATH or if -genes specified with existing prodigal FASTA format gene calls.<br/>
-`-genes` : absolute path to prodigal FASTA format gene file for assembled contigs.
+`--genes` : absolute path to prodigal FASTA format gene file for assembled contigs.
 May be left absent if you want metapop to generate this file.
-Please note if you supply your own gene file, the header for each gene in the fastea format neeeds to be in prodigal format.<br/><br/>
+Please note if you supply your own gene file, the header for each gene in the fasta format neeeds to be in prodigal format.<br/><br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Prodigal FASTA header format example:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`>contig1234_1 # 2 # 181 # 1 # ID=1_1;partial=10;start_type=Edge;rbs_motif=None;rbs_spacer=None;gc_cont=0.628`<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`>contig name_gene number # start position # end position # template(1) or antisense(-1) strand # NA`<br/><br/>
-`-id` INT : reads below this percent identity (mismatch/alignment length) are removed.
+`--id_min` INT : reads below this percent identity (mismatch/alignment length) are removed.
 Use -global to calculate as (mismatch/read length).
 Default 95.<br/>
-`-min` INT : reads with alignments shorter than this are removed.
+`--min_len` INT : reads with alignments shorter than this are removed.
 Default 30.<br/>
-`-cov` INT : contigs with breadth of coverage (#bases covered/contig length) less than this are removed from microdiversity.
-Default 20 (full bacterial and archaeal genomes) and 70 (viral genomes). <br/>
+`--min_cov` INT : contigs with breadth of coverage (#bases covered/contig length) less than this are removed from microdiversity.
+Default 20. <br/>
-`-dep` INT : contigs with truncated average depth of coverage (mean of the 10th - 90th percentile depths of coverage) less than this are removed from microdiversity.
+`--min_dep` INT : contigs with truncated average depth of coverage (mean of the 10th - 90th percentile depths of coverage) less than this are removed from microdiversity.
 Default 10.<br/>
-`-trunc` INT : sets the percentiles at which depths of coverage will be truncated for depth.
+`--trunc` INT : sets the percentiles at which depths of coverage will be truncated for depth.
 Default 10.<br/>
-`-global` FLAG : Flag indicating to calculate percent identity using read length instead of alignment length.<br/>
+`--global` FLAG : Flag indicating to calculate percent identity using read length instead of alignment length.<br/>
-`-force_genes` FLAG: Flag indicating that the file specified with -genes doesn't exist, and requests a file with this name be generated using prodigal.<br/>

 Variant Calling Arguments:<br/>
-`-first` STRING : prefix of sample to be used as the SNP reference point for all other samples.
+`--ref_sample` STRING : prefix of sample to be used as the SNP reference point for all other samples.
 A prefix is the set of characters before .bam extension in a sample, e.g. a_file.bam has prefix a_file.<br/>
-`-obs` INT : Minimum number of observations of a variant allele at a particular locus for it to be called a SNP.
+`--min_obs` INT : Minimum number of observations of a variant allele at a particular locus for it to be called a SNP.
 Default 4<br/>
-`-rep` INT : Minimum percent of the population a variant allele at a particular locus must represent for it to be called a SNP.
+`--min_pct` INT : Minimum percent of the population a variant allele at a particular locus must represent for it to be called a SNP.
 Default 1<br/>
-`-var_qual` INT : Minimum PHRED score for a base to be used in initial variant calling.
+`--min_qual` INT : Minimum PHRED score for a base to be used in initial variant calling.
 Default 20.<br/>

 Microdiversity Arguments:<br/>
-`-subsamp` INT : SNP loci will be subsampled proportionallydown to this depth of coverage for microdiversity calculations.
+`--subsample_size` INT : SNP loci will be subsampled proportionallydown to this depth of coverage for microdiversity calculations.
 Default 10.<br/>

 Macrodiversity Arguments:<br/>
-`-complete_bact` FLAG : Assumes that each contig supplied is a complete bacterial genome.
+`--subsample_size` FLAG : Assumes that each contig supplied is a complete bacterial genome.
 Lowers the threshold of detection from 70% coverage to 20% coverage.<br/>
-`-min_det` INT : Minimum percent of bases covered for a contig to be considered detected.
-Default 70; will change if -cov is set to a different value of -complete_bact is used.<br/>
-`-min_bp` INT : Minimum number of positions required to be covered for a contig to be considered detected.
+`--minimum_bases_for_detection` INT : Minimum number of positions required to be covered for a contig to be considered detected.
 Default 5000.<br/>

 Visualization arguments:<br/>
-`-all` FLAG : Metapop will print all contigs from microdiversity results.
+`--plot_all` FLAG : Metapop will print all contigs from microdiversity results.
 This will likely take a long time.
 Default prints top 3 genomes by highest % of genes under positive selection in each sample.<br/>
-`-snp_scale` [local, global, both] : Metapop will print microdiversity results using SNPs assessed at the local (per sample) or global (across all samples) levels, or both.
+`--snp_scale` [local, global, both] : Metapop will print microdiversity results using SNPs assessed at the local (per sample) or global (across all samples) levels, or both.
 Defaults to local.<br/>

 Test Data
 ---------------